banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 - `XDomainRequest` used as fallback for IE 8 and 9 doesn't support cookies so you can't use this if you require both cross domain connection _and_ cookies for auth or sticky sessions.
 - `XDomainRequest` also doesn't support custom headers.
 Possibly not a big deal but notable if you are trying to [emulate EventSource](https://github.com/Yaffle/EventSource/#server-side-requirements) which uses custom headers for retry cursor.
 - Long-lived connections can still be closed early by restrictive proxies.
+- Even well-behaved proxies will close idle connections, so your server needs to send a "ping" or heartbeat packet.
+Usually this is sent every 25-29 seconds to defeat 30 second timeouts reliably.
 - There is a subtle memory leak: the body text of the HTTP response grows and grows as new messages come in consuming more memory over time.
 To mitigate this, you need to set some limit on this body size and when it's passed close and re-open connection.
 - In order to defeat load balancer and proxy connection idle timeouts, server needs to periodically send something.
 Generally 25 seconds is recommended interval to work around proxies with a 30 second timeout.
 - IE 8 and 9 don't fire XDR progress handler until they reach some threshold response size.
 This means you [might need to send 2KB of junk](http://blogs.msdn.com/b/ieinternals/archive/2010/04/06/comet-streaming-in-internet-explorer-with-xmlhttprequest-and-xdomainrequest.aspx) when request starts to avoid blocking your real events.
-Some other older browsers had similar issues with XmlHttpRequest but these are so rare they probably aren't worth supporting.
-In practice you can tell if browser supports `XmlHttpRequest.onprogress` as an indicator that it will work without padding.
+Some other older browsers had similar issues with XMLHttpRequest but these are so rare they probably aren't worth supporting.
+In practice you can tell if browser supports `XMLHttpRequest.onprogress` as an indicator that it will work without padding.
 - [Some browsers](http://stackoverflow.com/questions/26164705/chrome-not-handling-chunked-responses-like-firefox-safari) require `X-Content-Type-Options: nosniff` header otherwise they delay delivering messages until they have enough data to sniff (I've seen reports this is 256 bytes for Chrome).
 - You may have to [encapsulate messages in some custom delimiters](https://github.com/SamSaffron/message_bus/blob/master/lib/message_bus/client.rb#L183) since proxies might re-chunk the stream and you need to be able to recover original message boundaries to parse them.
 Google seems to use HTTP/1.1 chunked encoding scheme inside the response text to delimit "messages" (i.e. chunked encoding inside chunked encoding).
 - The big one: some proxies buffer chunked responses, delaying your events uncontrollably.
-You may want to send a ping message immediately on a new connection and then [revert to non-streaming](https://github.com/SamSaffron/message_bus/blob/master/assets/message-bus.js#L180) in the client if you don't get that initial message though soon enough.
+You may want to send a ping message immediately on a new connection and then [revert to non-streaming](https://github.com/SamSaffron/message_bus/blob/master/assets/message-bus.js#L180) in the client if you don't get that initial message through soon enough.

 ## XMLHttpRequest/XDomainRequest Long-polling